-Denmark is recognized as officially free of Aujeszky's disease, bovine brucellosis, bovine tuberculosis, Brucella melitensis, enzootic bovine leukosis, infectious bovine rhinotracheitis (IBR), infectious haematopoietic necrosis (IHN) and viral haemorrhagic septicaemia (VHS).
+Denmark is recognised as officially free of Aujeszky's disease, bovine brucellosis, bovine tuberculosis, Brucella melitensis, enzootic bovine leukosis, infectious bovine rhinotracheitis (IBR) and viral haemorrhagic septicaemia (VHS).

 For decades, Denmark has experienced no outbreaks of foot-and-mouth disease, sylvatic rabies or infection with trichinellosis.
 Brucellosis has not been detected in Danish pig herds since 1999.

 Bovine spongiform encephalopathy (BSE) has not occurred in Denmark since 2009.
-Denmark is recognized by the OIE as a country having a 'negligible BSE risk'.
+Denmark is recognised by the OIE as a country having a 'negligible BSE risk'.

 Classical scrapie has never been reported in Denmark.
 Atypical scrapie was last diagnosed in Denmark in 2011.

 African swine fever has never been reported in Denmark, and classical swine fever has not been reported in Denmark since 1933.

 Highly pathogenic avian influenza (HPAI) has been detected in a poultry holding producing eggs to the slaughter chicken production near the town Tustrup in the municipality of Randers in Jutland on 16 November 2020.
 Read more on the recent findings here.

 In January 2020, low pathogenic avian influenza was detected in a holding with organic laying hens.